 - Establish policies and practices that support workers to get vaccinated.

-How to request an employer-based clinic:
+How to request a worksite vaccination clinic:

 - Create clear expectations between the employer and vaccinator regarding roles and responsibilities.
-Guidance is available in Wisconsin Employer-Based COVID-19 Vaccination Clinics, P-02943 (also available in Spanish).
+Guidance is available in Wisconsin Employer-Based COVID-19 Vaccination Clinics, P-02943 (PDF) (also available in Spanish).

 Encourage vaccination among your employees